Best Practice: Use Templates Instead of Duplication

 How to Use Templates in a New Project

-You can access templates from either Docs or Scope modules:
+You can access templates from either the Docs or Scope modules:

-Go to the Library located in the top left corner.
+- Go to the Library in the top-left corner.

-Use the information selectively to build your new project.
+- Import or reference only the sections needed to build your new project.

-💡 Tip: You can reference multiple historical projects to bring only the sections you need.
+Tip: You can reference multiple historical projects to bring in only the sections that are relevant.

-The best approach is to maintain a dedicated, continuously updated template project.
-Use it as your starting point every time.
+The most effective approach is to maintain a dedicated, continuously updated template project that acts as your structured starting point for all future projects.

-For more guidance on working with templates and libraries in Plannerly, check out these helpful lessons:
+For deeper guidance on working with templates and libraries:

 https://plannerly.com/courses/basic/lesson/importing-example-information-requirements-from-library/